-UNGA demands humanitarian ceasefire in Gaza: How your country voted
+UNGA demands ceasefire in Israel’s war on Gaza: How your country voted

 What is the situation in Gaza’s Khan Younis as Israel intensifies attacks?

 Ambassadors and other diplomats burst into applause at the vote count, which showed much higher support than an October 27 Arab-sponsored resolution that called for a “humanitarian truce”.
+At that time, 121 countries voted in favour, 14 against, and 44 abstained – Iraq, citing technical difficulties, changed its vote to yes after the tally was recorded.

 Here is a breakdown of how each country voted: